 Extremely low temperatures can test your home in many ways, and sometimes return a failing grade.
 Even brand new homes built to code can see failures of their building envelopes, windows, doors and ventilation systems.

 Most of the problems that a home will face during a deep freeze are moisture related in one way or another.
-Extreme differences in temperatures from indoors to out makes indoor humidity a bigger concern.
+Extreme differences in temperature between inside and out makes indoor humidity a bigger concern.

 Warm humid air meeting a cold surface will leave behind condensation, and in some cases it will turn to ice.
 This is particularly noticeable during periods of extreme cold, made worse by high indoor humidity and lower-quality windows.

 Solutions: You can buy a hygrometer (to measure indoor humidity) at most hardware stores for around $20 or so; that's your first step.
 If your humidity is low (20-40 RH) then the problem lies more with your windows.
-Before getting all gung-ho about replacing windows, a seasonal solution can be covering them with a thin sheet of plastic; that will prevent heat loss, potential damage, and as a bonus you'll be able to see outside.
+Before getting all gung-ho about replacing windows, a seasonal solution can be covering them with a thin sheet of plastic; that will prevent heat loss, reduce air leaks, and as a bonus you'll be able to see outside.

 Poorly performing windows will also make a home feel drafty and cold when you're near them, so covering your windows with plastic will likely mean you can keep your thermostat a little lower and feel the same level of comfort.